-The most AMAZING Coconut Cake with layers of soft coconut cake, pineapple filling, and topped with coconut cream cheese frosting.
-The assembled cake is somewhat of a masterpiece, and could be one of my favorite cakes of all time!
+This easy Coconut Cake recipe has moist layers of soft coconut cake, pineapple filling, and topped with coconut cream cheese frosting.
+It’s one of my favorite cakes of all time!

-I’ve reached food nerd status by how happy this Coconut Cake makes me.
+I’ve reached food nerd status with how happy this Pineapple Coconut Cake makes me.
 It’s incredible!
 Dare I say it–it’s on the same level as my Mom’s ridiculously amazing German Chocolate Cake.
-It’s that good.
+It’s that good!

-The recipe was inspired by this coconut cake from A Bountiful Kitchen.
-I added cream cheese buttercream frosting with a splash of coconut milk for extra creaminess and hints of coconut flavor.
+The original recipe was from Utah State Fair Winner Lisa Blodget, and was shared by Si from A Bountiful Kitchen, and I adapted this version!
+I added a cream cheese buttercream frosting with a splash of coconut milk for extra creaminess and hints of coconut flavor.

 How to make Coconut Cake:

-• Mix Dry ingredients: flour, baking powder and salt in a bowl.
-Set aside.
+Combine Dry Ingredients: Mix flour, baking powder and salt in a bowl.

 Place one cake layer on a serving plate and spread half of the pineapple filling over it.
 Top with second cake layer, and smooth some of the coconut cream cheese frosting on top.